 According to Pawan Deshpande, CEO of Curata, content curation can improve your business competitiveness by providing a number of unique benefits, including building brand awareness, establishing credibility as a thought leader and incorporating outside voices.

 As a content marketing expert, Beth Kanter, explains content curation is the “process of sorting through the vast amounts of content on the web, and presenting it in a meaningful and organised way, around a specific theme”.

 Whereas content creation involves making content relevant to your audience from scratch – content curation is about gathering material produced by others and sharing it, for your audience’s engagement and benefit.

 That’s not to say you just copy and paste the next article you find and publish it across your channels – that’s a big no-no. Instead, be smart about the content you source and how you tailor your sharing, so your audience is interested.

 Here’s an example using technology giant, Intel and their curated site iQ.
 Knowing their audience are tech-centric, Intel source and share content surrounding the latest technological innovations and conversations.
 By focusing on their audience’s interests, Intel can publish content that is both relevant to their brand and audience.

 It’s easy to see why content curation has worked for Intel’s iQ.
-All articles are found and recommended by Intel’s tech-savvy employees, they are able to develop iQ as a resources hub for all things technology, subsequently establishing themselves as a credible, well-read and up-to-date.
+All articles are found and recommended by Intel’s tech-savvy employees, they are able to develop IQ as a resources hub for all things technology, subsequently establishing themselves as credible, well-read and up-to-date.